Ugandan red colobus

 The Ugandan red colobus (Piliocolobus tephrosceles) or ashy red colobus is an endangered species of red colobus monkey, recognised as a distinct species since 2001.
 There is disagreement however over taxonomy with many considering the Ugandan red colobus to be a subspecies (Procolobus rufomitratus tephrosceles).
-The Ugandan red colobus is an Old World monkey which is found in five different locations across Uganda and Tanzania.
+The Ugandan red colobus is an Old World monkey which is found in five locations across Uganda and Tanzania.

 Taxonomy

 Recognised as a distinct species in 2001 the Ugandan red colobus had previously been considered a subspecies of P. badius, and later a subspecies of P. foai.
 There is currently a debate as to whether it should be considered a subspecies of P. rufomitratus.